tuanrpt/DCKM/README.md

 ### Model test
 To test saved DCKM model, set the *running_mode* parameter to '0', and rerun the *main.py*.

-The experimential results from test set of the whole binay dataset from the *6 open-source* projects.
+The experimental results of the test set of the whole *6 open-source* binay dataset.
 ![alt text](https://raw.githubusercontent.com/tuanrpt/DCKM/master/results/scores-epochs.jpg)